 • got a federal judge to note that “in an appropriate case, the Drug Enforcement Administration may well be obliged to initiate a reclassification proceeding for marijuana, given the strength of” our arguments.

-We’ve been recognized for this work in the pages of national media, such as NBC, Rolling Stone, the Wall Street Journal, and NPR.
+With Shane Pennington, he has been recognized for this work in the pages of national media, such as NBC, Rolling Stone, the Wall Street Journal, and NPR.
 And we’ve done other things too, including other lawsuits against DEA, such as the Right to Try case that we helped brief and Matt argued.
 Behind the scenes, we counsel businesses and researchers on the ins-and-outs of federal and state drug law.
 You can read more about each us and why we do this below the line.

 About Matt